 As a result, it might not make sense to build another product for your company, unless it’s part of your core business.

-A logical system to evaluate building chat from scratch or accelerating time to market with Sendbird chat API and SDK
+A logical system to evaluate building chat from scratch or accelerating time to market with Sendbird’s APIs and SDKs

 The decision to build or buy is crucial.
 So we’ve developed a rubric to help you decide whether to build or buy when it comes to chat.
 There are three different pieces that go into build vs buy decision: